theogiraudet/Bookshelf/docs/modules/xp.md

   **Return | Score `$xp.get_max_points bs.out`**: Total amount of points required for the next level.
 ```

-*Get the total amount of points required to pass to the next level:*
+*Example: Get the total amount of points required to pass to the next level:*

 ```mcfunction
 # Once (execute on you)